 When possible and appropriate, care should be provided through behavioral modification and environmental interventions rather than pharmacological treatments which may not be effective for some people (see also this chapter’s section on Quality, Safety, and Research—Medical Research as well as Chapter 8, Long-Term Services and Supports - Ensuring Quality in Nursing Facilities).

 State and local governments should develop task forces where broad segments of local communities partner with local health care facilities, find common ground, and seek ways to improve care and reduce costs to individuals and institutions that care for patients with dementia.

-Policymakers should facilitate greater community engagement of persons with cognitive impairment, including expanded day care services, increased intergenerational engagement, creation of dementia-friendly communities, and education to eliminate the stigma associated with cognitive impairment.
-(For related policy, see Chapter 8, Long-Term Services and Supports—Expanding Home- and Community-Based Services and Access and Quality and Consumer Rights Across Settings—Access and Quality Issues for People with Cognitive and Mental Disorders; and Chapter 9, Livable Communities.)
+Policymakers should facilitate greater community engagement of people with cognitive impairment, including expanded day-care services, increased intergenerational engagement, creation of dementia-friendly communities, and education to eliminate the stigma associated with cognitive impairment (see also Chapter 8, Long-Term Services and Supports—Expanding Home- and Community-Based Services and Access and Quality and Consumer Rights Across Settings—Access and Quality Issues for People with Cognitive and Mental Disorders; and Chapter 9, Livable Communities.)